Creating Your First Challenge

 - What challenge type fits?

-fix(something is broken),build(create from scratch), ormigrate(transform an existing setup) - What is the broken/initial scenario? (e.g., pod gets OOMKilled due to a low memory limit)
+fix(something is broken),operate(run an operational task),improve(harden a working setup), ormigrate(transform an existing setup) - What is the broken/initial scenario? (e.g., pod gets OOMKilled due to a low memory limit)

 - How do you verify it's fixed? (e.g., pod runs stably, no OOM events)